1. Cottages

 Parkhurst Cottage

-You're out in the lanes here.
 The nearest pub is about a mile away, in Lurgashall.
 It's a proper village pub on the green.
-The shop and post office are there too, about two miles.
-For a bigger shop, you'd drive to Haslemere, which is just over the border in Surrey and about ten minutes by car.
+The shop is in Lurgashall too, about two miles.
+For a bigger shop, you'd go to Haslemere, which is just over the county border in Surrey, about a ten minute drive.

-Lurgashall Winery is about a mile down the lane.
+Lurgashall Winery is about a mile from the cottage.
 They do tours and have a tearoom.
 Petworth is about a fifteen minute drive.
-Petworth House is the big draw, with the art and the deer park.
-Midhurst is about the same distance, with the Cowdray ruins and polo.
-The South Downs National Park website has walking maps.
+Petworth House is there, with the art and the deer park.
+Midhurst is about the same distance, with the ruins of Cowdray House.